b0chard/b0chard/README.md

 <br>

 ## 🙂 About Me
+> [!NOTE]
-<code>17 y.o.
-Filipino web developer creating <strong>"useful"</strong> things and putting it on the internet.</code>
+> 17 y.o.
+Filipino web developer creating <strong>"useful"</strong> stuffs and putting it on the internet.</p>

+> [!WARNING]
-<code>Most of the time, i don't really know what I'm doing.
-But once a code works - I won't dare touching it anymore.</code>
+> Most of the time, i don't really know what I'm doing.
+But once a code works - I won't dare touching it anymore.

+> [!IMPORTANT]
-<code>And also... am I the only one who codes on paper and create stuffs out of it?</code>
+> And also... am I the only one who codes on paper and create stuffs out of it?

 <br>